openresty/lua-nginx-module/README.markdown

 This is an asynchronous call and will return immediately without waiting for all the data to be written into the system send buffer.
 To run in synchronous mode, call `ngx.flush(true)` after calling `ngx.print`.
 This can be particularly useful for streaming output.
 See [ngx.flush](http://wiki.nginx.org/HttpLuaModule#ngx.flush) for more details.

+Please note that both `ngx.print` and [ngx.say](http://wiki.nginx.org/HttpLuaModule#ngx.say) will always invoke the whole Nginx output body filter chain, which is an expensive operation.
+So be careful when calling either of these two in a tight loop; buffer the data yourself in Lua and save the calls.

 ngx.say
 -------
 **syntax:** *ngx.say(...)*